 The articles of the Corporation provide that the Board of Directors of the Corporation shall consist of a minimum of one (1) and a maximum of fifteen (15) directors.
-The Board of Directors currently consists of four (4) directors.
-Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote FOR the election of the four (4) nominees whose names are set forth below.
+The Board of Directors currently consists of five (5) directors.
+Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote FOR the election of the five (5) nominees whose names are set forth below.
 Each director will hold office until the next annual meeting of shareholders or until the election of his or her successor, unless he or she resigns or his or her office becomes vacant by removal, death or other cause.

 In February 2022, we were deeply saddened by the loss of fellow director James T. Fahey, after a courageous battle with cancer.
 James made invaluable contributions to our deliberations since joining our Board in 2014 as an independent director, and we will miss both his wisdom and his friendship.
 The Board is actively recruiting to fill this vacancy as well as to continue to enhance its capabilities and diversity.
+In February 2023, we welcomed Ms. Blair Dickerson, an experienced corporate leader with expertise in government regulations, regulatory affairs and public policy leadership, to the Board.

 As part of the Corporation's ongoing Board renewal process, the Corporation is mindful of the interests of its existing shareholders.
 In that respect, the Corporation has agreed to consider nominees provided by Caisse de dépôt et placement du Québec having the skills and attributes identified as priorities by the Corporation, which include independence, financial experience and the requisite expertise to contribute to the Board.
-Subject to the Canada Business Corporations Act, applicable securities law and the Corporation's by-laws, and in accordance with the current processes of the Governance & Compensation Committee, the Corporation has agreed to propose one candidate to the Board for election at any annual shareholder meeting until such time as Caisse de dépôt et placement du Québec holds at least 10% of the issued and outstanding shares of the Corporation.
-Ms. Nathalie Le Prohon is the candidate proposed by Caisse de dépôt et placement du Québec.
+Subject to the Canada Business Corporations Act, applicable securities law and the Corporation's by-laws, and in accordance with the current processes of the Governance & Compensation Committee, the Corporation has agreed to propose one candidate presented to the Board by Caisse de dépôt et placement du Québec for election at any annual shareholder meeting until such time as Caisse de dépôt et placement du Québec ceases to hold at least 10% of the issued and outstanding shares of the Corporation.
+This year, Ms. Nathalie Le Prohon is the candidate proposed by Caisse de dépôt et placement du Québec.
 Ms. Le Prohon and all other nominee directors named in the table below are currently members of the Board of Directors of the Corporation.